Billy-Spearman-WCCI/RaceCarExtension/README.md

         * **CSS Variables** -- Just like Java you can declare Variables in CSS.
 These must be declared in the `:root{}` element in your CSS.
           `:root{--my-variable-color: blue;} p{background-color: var(--my-variable-color);}`
+    * **Grid** --A useful tool in website design.
+Used to create a grid of HTML elements by wrapping them into a container, grids are very flexible and used on almost every website.
+        *  **`grid-template-columns:`** -- This will set you grid column layout[left to right], remember the `repeat(x[number-of-repititions], i[css-that-is-being-repeated]);` syntax for quickly and cleanly creating multiple cells in your grid.
+        *  **`grid-template-rows:`** -- This will set you grid row layout[up and down].
+        *  **`grid-column-start:`** -- Used to select elements within a grid by spanning across columns.
+           Grids are counted by the lines vertical lines they on, not by the cells of the grid.
+           If we had a 4x4 grid, and we were to select the third item from the x axis in the grid `grid-column-start: 3` will work fine, because it starts on the third column counting from left to right.
+           When `grid-column-start` is used alone, the grid item by default will span exactly one column.
+        *  **`grid-column-end:`** -- Used to select elements within a grid by spanning across columns, this will set the endpoint of your span.
+           Going back to the 4x4 grid example if we were to select elements 2 and 3 from the x axis `
+           grid-column-start: 2` `grid-column-end: 4` will select those two elements because the 3rd element will end on the 4th vertical line.
+        * **`grid-row-start`** -- Works the same as `grid-column-start` but on the y axis.
+        * **`grid-row-end`** -- Works the same as `grid-column-end` but on the y axis.
+        * **`grid-area`** -- The combination of the last for transformations.
+            `grid-area: 1/2/4/6` In this example "1" refers to `grid-row-start` "2" refers to `grid-column-start`
+             "4" refers to `grid-row-end`
+             "6" refers to `grid-column-end`
+             `grid-area: y[start]/x[start]/y[end]/x[end]`always in that order.

 ## Programming styles